yufengwudcs/ScisTree2/README.md

 ## Data Availability

-All simulated data, experimental data(HGSOC), and scripts used to reproduce the results in paper *"Large-scale Inference of Cell Lineage Trees and Genotype Calling from Noisy Single-Cell Data Using Efficient Local Search"* are released at Zenodo.
+All simulated data, experimental data(HGSOC), and scripts used to reproduce the results in the SicsTree2 paper are released at Zenodo.
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.15620911.svg)](https://zenodo.org/records/15620911)

 ## Contact